 Many of the Company's subsidiaries purchase and sell products in currencies other than their functional currencies.
 This subjects the Company to the risks associated with fluctuations in foreign currency exchange rates.
 The Company reduces this risk by utilizing natural hedging (e.g., offsetting receivables and payables in the same foreign currency) as well as by creating offsetting positions through the use of derivative financial instruments, primarily forward foreign exchange contracts typically with maturities of less than 60 days ("economic hedges"), but no longer than one year.
-The Company continues to have exposure to foreign currency risks to the extent they are not economically hedged.
 The Company adjusts any economic hedges to fair value through the consolidated statements of operations primarily within "other income (expense), net."
 The fair value of forward foreign exchange contracts, which are based upon Level 2 criteria under the ASC 820 fair value hierarchy, are classified in the captions "other current assets" or "accrued expenses and other," as applicable, in the accompanying consolidated balance sheets as of December 30, 2017, and July 1, 2017.
-The Company's master netting and other similar arrangements with various financial institutions related to derivative financial instruments allow for the right of offset.
-The Company's policy is to present derivative financial instruments with the same counterparty as either a net asset or liability when the right of offset exists.
+The Company's master netting and other similar arrangements with various financial institutions related to derivative financial instruments allow for the right of offset exists.